Azure/enterprise-azure-policy-as-code/Docs/settings-desired-state.md

 ## Exclude Resource Groups

-!!! warning "Warning - Breaking Change in v10.0.0"
+!!! warning

-    Policy Assignments at resource groups are **managed** by EPAC.
+    **Breaking Change in v10.0.0:** Policy Assignments at resource groups are **managed** by EPAC.
 The element `includeResourceGroups` has been deprecated and removed.

 To exclude resource groups from management by EPAC, add an `excludedScopes` array element with a wild card for the subscription and resourceGroups to `desiredState`.